 Treatments for Hip Bursitis

 Relieving the symptoms of bursitis initially focuses on keeping the pressure off the bursa.
 Surgery may be required if your bursa irritation is a result of a bone formation problem, such as a bone spur.
 If your bursitis is caused by an infection (septic bursitis), the doctor will probably drain the bursa sac with a needle and prescribe antibiotics to treat the infection.
 For non-infectious bursitis, the preliminary treatment starts with non-operative options such as cold compression therapy via use of a Cold Compress or Ice Pack.

 The most important factor in healing bursitis is resting your hip.
 This can be difficult when you have to carry on with daily activities, but resting whenever you can is recommended.
 During your recovery you will probably have to modify or avoid the activities that stress your bursa until your pain and inflammation settle.

 Treatments should involve decreasing swelling, relieving stress on the hip joint, correcting any bio-mechanical dysfunction (uneven leg length, bone spur, etc.), treating scar tissue, and then finally restoring strength and movement in your leg and hip.
-Soft Tissue Therapy is recommended once inflammation has been calmed to heal the bursa and surrounding tissue faster and reduce the risk of bursitis returning.
+A T•Shellz Wrap® is recommended once inflammation has been calmed to as these wraps are intended to enhance localized blood flow (the conduit for the body's internal soft tissue healing mechanism) and the warmth generated from the wrap is intended to increase flexibility of soft tissue in the treatment area as well.